sporto/elm-tutorial/en/03-subs-cmds/03-tasks.md

 # Tasks

-We have seen how we use commands to garther things that need to be done.
-But commands don't have a concept of success or failure, they also don't have the concept of sequencing.
-Commands are just a bag of things to do.
+We have seen how we can use commands to gather results from activities involving side effects.
+But commands don't have a concept of success or failure.
+They also don't have the concept of sequencing.
+Commands are just bags of things to do.

-In Elm we use __tasks__ for asynchronous operations that can succeed or fail and need chaining e.g. do this, then do that.
+In Elm we use __tasks__ for asynchronous operations that can succeed or fail and need chaining, e.g. do this, then do that.
 They are similar to promises in JavaScript.

 A task has the signature: `Task errorValue successValue`.
 The first argument is the error type and the second the success type.
 For example:

-- `Task Http.Error String` is a task that fails with a Http.Error or succeeds with a String
+- `Task Http.Error String` is a task that fails with an Http.Error or succeeds with a String
 - `Task Never Result` is a task that never fails, and always succeeds with a `Result`.

 Task are usually returned from functions that want to do async operations, e.g. sending an Http request.

 ## Relation to commands

-When we get a task from a library we need to wrap that task into a command so we can send the command to __Html.App__.
+When we get a task from a library, we need to wrap that task into a command so we can send the command to __Html.App__.

 Let's see an example, first install some additional packages: